tholian-network/stealth/README.md

 ## Downloads / Releases

-Currently Stealth is just a couple weeks old and is in a prototypical stage.
-If you are a Software Developer and want to help, you are welcome to join the project.

-Non-developing users won't enjoy it much, currently - as things are quite buggy and incomplete in its current state.
+Stealth is currently in the Prototype Stage.
+Non-Developing Users won't enjoy it much, as things are quite buggy and incomplete for the moment.

 However, due to the concept of using node.js and focussing on a privacy-oriented audience, Stealth will initially be released for `MacOS` and `GNU/Linux`.

-The network behaviour on `Windows` cannot be guaranteed, really, so it is recommended to install `Stealth` on an external `GNU/Linux` system (like a Raspberry Pi for a few bucks) and use Stealth as a Web App or Stealth as a Web Proxy.
+Network behaviour on `Windows` cannot be guaranteed, really, so it is recommended to install `Stealth` on an external `GNU/Linux` system (like a Raspberry Pi for a few bucks) and use Stealth as a Web App or Stealth as a Web Proxy.

-(Download Links will be inserted here once Stealth is ready for the public)
+(Download Links will be inserted here once the Stealth Releases are ready for the public)

 ## Screenshots